-- Construction vehicle access will be difficult. - No footpath provision along single narrow access road which would be a hazard to drivers and people on foot. - There are only two spaces per home.
+- Construction vehicle access will be difficult and access is not appropriate for construction vehicles. - No footpath provision along single narrow access road which would be a hazard to drivers and people on foot. - There are only two spaces per home.
 Policy D-3 of the Neighbourhood Plan requires 3 spaces for 4 bedroom dwellings. - Drive is too small for a housing development. - Access is very narrow with restricted visibility. - Lead to more traffic on busy road which often has long queues. - No room for cars to pass.